Contraz/demosys-py/docs/source/guides/effectmanagers.rst

 Effect Managers
 ===============

-An effect manager is responsible of:
+An effect manager is responsible for:

 - Instantiating effects
 - Knowing what effect should be drawn based in some internal state
-- Reading keyboard events if this is needed (optional)
+- Reading input events if this is needed (optional)

 You are fairly free to do what you want.
 Having control over effect instantiation also means you can make multiple instances